e-spatula/PiPortal/Error Codes.md

 ` -1 `

 >The UID supplied is not the correct length or format to be processed.
 For example it may be 9 characters long.

+` -2 `
+> The permission specified has no users associated with it.
+Either this means the permission doesn't exist or it simply hasn't been given to any users yet.